pheymann/typedapi/README.md

 "com.github.pheymann" %% "typedapi-http4s-server" % <version>
 ```

-You can also build on your machine:
+You can also build it on your machine:

 ```
 git clone https://github.com/pheymann/typedapi.git